fedorenchik/PlanetVim/docs/NATIVE_TABS.md

 The library uses ELF `NODELETE` because `libcallnr()` releases its dynamic-library handle after each call.
 Stop removes the gesture, closes the socket and clears widget IDs.
-Failed sends explicitly deny the GTK gesture to allow the stock handler to process the click.
+Ineligible presses or an unavailable connection explicitly deny the GTK gesture to allow the stock handler to process the click.
+A failed send closes the connection; subsequent clicks fall back to the stock handler.
 This still depends on Vim's GTK notebook layout and tooltip redraw behavior; it is not an upstream Vim extension API.

 Focused tests cover action identity after reordering/closing, inactive-tab operations, shared-buffer duplication, close cancellation, recovery, and installer